 I studied abstractionism, color, mixed media, expressionism, encaustic and monotypes, among others, in The Art League in Alexandria, VA and the Atlantic Pyramid Art Center in Washington, DC, mainly under the tutelage of Marsha Staiger.

-I have exhibited solo and collectively in New York, Washington, DC, and Mexico City.
+I have exhibited solo and collectively in New York, Washington, DC, Spain and Mexico.

 My work has been recognized by the Washington DC Council for the Arts and Humanities, the Arlington and the Alexandria Town Hall Councils in Virginia, and the Torpedo Factory Art Center in Alexandria, Virginia.
 In addition, I have received reviews in The Washington Post, The Examiner, and the Washington Blade, among others.

 I recently relocated to Mexico City, my home town.